-To me one of the greatest delights of summer cooking is the grill –we’re gazing down a stretch of days toward Memorial Day weekend, and we’re itching to do nothing more except lay in a hammock with a cooling lemonade or our favorite beverage.
+To me one of the greatest delights of summer cooking is the grill –we’re gazing down a stretch of days toward summer grilling, and we’re itching to do nothing more except lay in a hammock with a cooling lemonade or our favorite beverage.

 After all who needs to be cranking up the heat in the kitchen?
 We have bikes to ride, sand to squish our toes in, waves to surf, lakes to fish, flowers to pick and sand-castles to build.